grafana/loki/cmd/docker-driver/README.md

 ## Troubleshooting

 Plugin logs can be found as docker daemon log.
-To enable debug mode, export environment variable LOGGIN_LEVEL=DEBUG in docker engine environment.
+To enable debug mode, export environment variable LOGGING_LEVEL=DEBUG in docker engine environment.
 See the Docker documentation for information about how to enable debug mode in your docker environment: https://docs.docker.com/config/daemon/

 Stdout of a plugin is redirected to Docker logs.
 Such entries have a plugin= suffix.